cs1302uga/cs1302-ce13/README.md

 TODO:We can possibly include linking to the oracle documentation.

+1. For each line in the `createStringList` method in `Driver.java`, draw a diagram that illustrates any nodes that have been created along with their associated string values and next references.
+Since next is a reference, you would either need to denote it as null or draw an arrow to the object it references.
+   Redraw the entire picture after each line.
+Although the associated string is also a reference, you may draw it within the node.
+Number each step in your notes.
+Reference variables that are not contained in node objects should also be included in the diagram.

 1. Compile the starter code using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
 If you encounter any compilation
    errors: